quicwg/ops-drafts/draft-ietf-quic-applicability.md

 and receiving unreliable datagrams over QUIC.
 Unlike operating directly over UDP, applications that use the QUIC datagram service do not need to implement their own congestion control, per {{?RFC8085}}, as QUIC datagrams are congestion controlled.
-QUIC datagrams are not flow-controlled and data chunks may get drop if the receiver is overloaded.

-The reliable transmission service of QUIC provides a stream-based interface to send and receive data over multiple QUIC streams.
-The datagram service, however, provides a message-based interface, Application layer framing can exist on top to recognise messages boundaries as well as the order of received message chunks if needed.
+QUIC datagrams are not flow-controlled and as such data chunks may get drop if the receiver is overloaded.
+While the reliable transmission service of QUIC provides a stream-based interface to send and receive data in order over multiple QUIC streams, the datagram service has a unordered message-based interface.
+If needed, an application layer framing should be used on top to recognise the order of received message chunks.

 # IANA Considerations